 - The contractor is engaged for a relatively short period of time.
 It is understood and accepted by all parties to the arrangement that the engagement is not ongoing or indefinite in nature.
 These types of engagements last from a few days up to as long as two years.
 Longer arrangements such as these indicate that an employment situation may exist.
 (See SAAM Sections 9050 and 9051.) - The project for which the contractor is engaged has a very specific and identifiable deliverable, such as the development or construction, but not the ongoing maintenance, of a website or a bridge. - An immediate and largely unanticipated need arises for highly specialized expertise that cannot be filled by currently employed personnel.
-(If the need becomes ongoing or permanent and is not intermittent in nature, then the relationship is to be evaluated to determine whether the worker should be correctly treated as a contractor or an employee.) - The departure of an employee necessitates that an contractor be engaged to perform certain tasks until an employee can be hired to undertake the work.
+(If the need becomes ongoing or permanent and is not intermittent in nature, then the relationship is to be evaluated to determine whether the worker should be correctly treated as a contractor or an employee.) - The departure of an employee necessitates that an contractor be engaged to perform certain tasks until an employee can be hired to undertake the work. - The undertaking for which the contractor is engaged is somewhat peripheral to the engaging entity's operations and has not typically been performed by employees in the past.
+Activities that are integral to an entity's operations or that have historically been accomplished by employees should generally be performed and/or continue to be performed by employees.

-Topic 90 Special Topics Issued 08/27/18 Section 52 Contractors: Considerations and Concerns Page 3 of 8
+Topic 90 Special Topics Issued 04/04/22 Section 52 Contractors: Considerations and Concerns Page 3 of 7